How to Add a Word or Phrase to your Glossary

 Dozuki Translation Tools allow you to display your site content in multiple languages, either with quick and easy machine translation or completely customized manual side-by-side translation pages.

-The main site translation feature allows users to instantly translate the site interface into the following languages.
+The main site translation feature allows users to instantly translate the site interface into the language of their choosing.

 iFixit and Dozuki support machine translations from Google Translate.
 This means we have the potential to host ANY language supported by Google Translate on your site.
 That's over 100 languages.